nalquas/nalquas/README.md

 ### Hello There 👋
 I'm Nalquas, a Computer Science student from Germany.
 I like developing games in Godot and contributing to projects I find useful.

-You can find games I've worked on at https://nalquas.itch.io.
+You can find my personal games at https://nalquas.itch.io.

+I occasionally also develop games in a team during Game Jams; We're known as Penguin Psychiatry.
+You can find our games at https://penguin-psychiatry.itch.io/.

 <!--
 **nalquas/nalquas** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.